nosisky/React-leap/README.md

 ## Installation

 - Git clone this repository
-- FollowCD to the created directory
+- CD to the created directory
 - run `npm install`
 - run `npm run dev` to start server